amylyu1123/RouteTracking.js/README.md

 This is a front-end JavaScript library that helps develop for visualizing any kind of tracking from place to place such as parcel tracking, delivery tracking, or anything that related to it, including animation.

-To set up RouteTracking.js, include the following codes to load in jQuery, javascript and css in your HTML.
+To set up RouteTracking.js, include the following codes to load in jQuery, JavaScript and CSS in your HTML.

          <script defer src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"></script>
          <script defer type="text/javascript" src='js/RouteTracking.js'></script>